connexcs/docs/all.md

 <h2>Scaling and Load Balancing</h2>

  The ConnexCS platform is highly scalable in terms of Channels, CPS and in single / multiple zones.

  We aim to run all servers at a maximum of 50% their capacity.
 This enables us to accept unforecast bursts comfortably.

 <h2>Billing</h2>

  When you subscribe to ConnexCS you have 2 main tariffs that you can use, either per minute or per channel.

 <h4>ConnexCS Billing per channel</h4>

  This is the traditional approach where you pay for a set number of channels.

 <h4>ConnexCS Billing per minute</h4>

  This billing strategy is similar, but not exactly the same as how you would get charged by your

-Credit Control
+<h2>Credit Control</h2>

-Pre-pay / Post Pay
+<h4>Pre-pay / Post Pay</h4>

  The ConnexCS system does not have a distinct setting to differentiate between Pre and Post pay customers.
 This is simply determined by the debit limit.

-The debit limit is a value, in denominations of the customer’s currency, which when set will allow spends below 0 of the specified amount before calls are stopped.

-Pre Pay - Set the debit limit to 0

-Post Pay - Set the debit limit to the maximum credit risk you wish to allow for this customers.
-This does not affect the payment terms.

-Pre Pay with Credit Buffer -
-SBC or Class 4 Softswitch
+<h2>SBC or Class 4 Softswitch</h2>

  SBC or Class 4 Softswitch?

 We have given it a great deal of thought as to whether to brand our system as a class 4 cloudswitch or a SBC (Session Border Controller).
 As our platform is delivered OTT (Over The Top), sitting on cloud architecture, the typical Border part of the Session Border Controller is blurred.
 An SBC is (almost always) a class 4 switch, however a class 4 switch does not have to be a SBC.

-This does not mean that you can’t use it as an SBC.
-You can deploy your class 5 switches or your diallers to ConnexCS Media Handling
+<h2>ConnexCS Media Handling</h2>

  Why do I see different media IP addresses?

  When a SIP session is created with your ConnexCS Cloudswitch, the switch decides (or you can choose from ingress routing) a zone to route your media through, e.g USA East, USA West, Europe.

-These zones are specifically broad to encompass (if possible) multiple datacenter and sub-availability zones within the target zone.
-A zone may contain 10 or more RTP Media Relays, or as few as 2, which are available for all ConnexCS customers.

-It is important to us that media streams never suffer avoidable packet loss or latency, hence Asynchronous AMQP API
+<h2>Asynchronous AMQP API</h2>

  Advanced Message Queuing Protocol is an open standard application layer protocol for delivering arbitrary messages.

  Unlike the RESTful JSON over HTTP interface AMQP has less overhead as a TCP socket remains established, additionally and most importantly the entire message delivery is asynchronous.
 This means that if you want to perform 1m lookups you can send them to us as fast as we can receive them (10,000+ messages per second is not a problem), then we can respond to them as fast as the underlying system can.

-Drivers are available in almost every language and its very lightweight to implement

-Authentication
-ScriptForge Routing
+<h2>ScriptForge Routing</h2>

  The Routing class is a helper which gives easy access to the variables associated with routing.
  It will automatically load the $routing variable and allow safe manipulation

-getTechPrefix
+ 1. getTechPrefix

-PHP

-[code]

-Javascript

-[code]

-getToNumber

-PHP

-[code]

-Javascript

-[code]

-getCallId

-PHP

-[code]

-Javascript

-[code]

-getSwitch

-PHP

-[code]

-Javascript

-[code]

-getFromIp

-PHP

-[code]

-Javascript

-[code]

-getTimeout

-PHP

-[code]

-Javascript

-[code]

-getRTP

-PHP

-[code]

-Javascript

-[code]

-getMaxDuration

-PHP

-[code]

-Javascript

-[code]

-setMaxDuration

-PHP

-[code]

-Javascript

-[code]

-getDirection

-PHP

-[code]

-Javascript

-[code]

-setSIPCode

-PHP

-[code]

-Javascript

-[code]

-setSIPReason

-PHP

-[code]

-Javascript

-[code]

-getCardId

-PHP

-[code]

-Javascript

-[code]

-setCardId

-PHP
+ 2. PHP

-[code]

-Javascript

-[code]
 ScriptForge Class Reference

     Datastore�